psi1703/k8s/README.md

 - `LOADBALANCER_IP` is intentionally blank so MetalLB auto-assigns an address from its configured pool.
 - `INGRESS_ENABLED=0` means OTP Relay does not use Traefik in Phase 2.
 Traefik may still exist in K3s, but it is not the OTP Relay exposure path.
 - `REQUIRE_METALLB=1` makes deployment fail fast if LoadBalancer mode is selected but MetalLB is not available.
+- `REDIS_ENABLED=1` deploys Redis and passes `REDIS_URL` to the app for readiness validation.
+- `REDIS_REQUIRED=0` is intentional for the first Redis foundation rollout; after Redis is confirmed healthy, this can become `1`.
-- `REPLICA_COUNT=1` remains required until OTP queue, pending OTPs, and admin sessions are moved to shared state.
+- `REPLICA_COUNT=1` remains required until OTP queue, pending OTPs, and admin sessions are moved to Redis-backed shared state.

 Phase 2 changed the deployment source-of-truth model: